-Fluid mechanics could be defined as the division of engineering science which deals with the fluids behavior in both motion and rest situations.
+Fluid mechanics could be defined as the division of engineering science which deals with the behaviour of the fluid in both motion and rest situations.

 Fluid mechanics is one of the four divisions of mechanics namely quantum mechanics, relative mechanism, fluid mechanics and elastic body mechanics.

-Fluid mechanics is grounded upon five great principles of physics and they are as follows:
+Fluid mechanics is grounded upon five principles of physics and they are as follows: